StatMixedML/gbdt-explained/index.md

 $$\hat{\psi}^{(m)}(x_i) = \hat{\psi}^{(m-1)}(x_i) + \hat{\delta}^{(m)}(x_i), \quad \text{where} \quad \hat{\delta}^{(m)}(x_i) = \eta \cdot w^{*}_{j(i)}$$

-For the specific case of MSE loss, the gradient is proportional to the residuals, and the Hessian is constant.
-This can lead to the impression that GBDTs simply fit residuals, when in fact they always follow gradient-based updates derived from the specified loss function.

 where:
 - $\hat{\psi}^{(m)}$ denotes the output after $m=1, \ldots, M$ iterations
 - $\hat{\delta}^{(m)}$ is the incremental update at iteration $m$